Which codec to choose for my website’s audio content?

 Pros:

-• Open-Source and Patent-Free: No licensing fees or restrictions for developers or users.
+• Open-Source and Patent-Free: No licensing fees or restrictions.

-• High Quality: Offers excellent audio fidelity for a lossy codec.
+• High Quality: Excellent audio fidelity for a lossy codec.

 • Efficient Compression: Good balance of quality and file size.